Noise-stability and central limit theorems for effective resistance of random electric networks: Preliminaries

 \subsection{Effective resistance and minimal current}

-An excellent reference for background on electric networks is the book \cite{LyonsPeres2011}, chapters~2 and 9 and we shall try to stick to its notations.
+An excellent reference for background on electric networks is the book \cite{LyonsPeres2011}, Chapters~2 and 9 and we shall try to stick to its notation.

-In the sequel, $\G=(\V,\E)$ will be a \emph{countable, oriented, symmetric and connected graph}.
-Symmetric means that $\E$ is a symmetric subset of $\V^2$, i.e each edge of $\G$ occurs with both orientations in $\E$, and countable means here that both $\V$ and $\E$ are countable.
-When $e\in \E$, we let $e_-$ denote the tail of $e$ and $e_+$ its head, we denote by $-e:=(e_+,e_-)$ the edge $e$ with reversed direction and let $\E_{1/2}$ be a subset of $\E$ such that for every edge $e$, exactly one of $e$ and $-e$ belongs to $\E_{1/2}$.
+In the sequel, $\G=(\V,\E)$ will be a \textit{countable, locally finite, oriented, symmetric and connected graph}.
+Symmetric means that $\E$ is a symmetric subset of $\V^2$, that is, each edge of $\G$ occurs with both orientations in $\E$, countable means here that both $\V$ and $\E$ are at most countable and locally finite means that every vertex has finite degree.
+When $e\in\E$, we let $e_-$ denote the tail of $e$ and $e_+$ its head, we denote by $-e:=(e_+,e_-)$ the edge $e$ with reversed direction and let $\E_{1/2}$ be a subset of $\E$ such that for every edge $e$, exactly one of $e$ and $-e$ belongs to $\E_{1/2}$.

-For every collection $r\in (\RR_+^*)^{\E_{1/2}}$, one may define the \emph{electric network} $(\G,r)$: it must be understood as a resistive network, where each edge $e$ is a resistor with resistance $r(e)$.
-We shall sometimes use the notation $c(e)$ to denote the \emph{conductance} of edge $e$, that is $c(e)=1/r(e)$.
-We define \emph{the coboundary operator} $d$ from $\RR^\V$ to $\RR^\E$ by:
+For every collection $r\in(0,\infty)^{\E_{1/2}}$, one may define the \textit{electric network} $(\G,r)$: it must be understood as a resistive network, where each edge $e$ is a resistor with resistance $r(e)$.
+We shall sometimes use the notation $c(e)$ to denote the \textit{conductance} of edge $e$, that is, $c(e)=1/r(e)$.
+We define \textit{the co-boundary operator} $d$ from $\RR^\V$ to $\RR^\E$ by

-and \emph{the boundary operator} $d^*$ from $\RR^\E$ to $\RR^\V$ by:
+and \textit{the boundary operator} $d^*$ from $\RR^\E$ to $\RR^\V$ by